Alberto626/CSgo-Case-simulator/README.md

 # Counter Strike Global Offensive Case Simulator

 This is a old React Native project I contributed in a school project.
 The goal was to simulator a slot machine based attraction based off the popular video game Counter Strike Global Offensive.
 We used a public api to store data locally.
 We then used a simple algorithm to determine what random gun skin should the player get.
-Afterwards, we, used a random number generator to determine the quality of that skin.
+Afterwards, we used a random number generator to determine the quality of that skin.

 The first algorithm used a random number and used a random number interval to determine a rarity.
 For example, if the number is between 99.1 - 100 then the player gets the Covert skin(rarest skin type).